2023 Best Health Professions Schools in Arkansas

 Read full report on Health Professions at Blue Cliff College - Fayetteville

-With a ranking of #6, University of Arkansas - Pulaski Technical College did quite well on this year’s best schools for health professions students.
-Located in the small city of North Little Rock, UA Pulaski Tech is a public college with a small student population.
+University of Arkansas - Pulaski Technical College ranked #6 on this year’s Best Health Professions Schools in Arkansas list.
+Located in the city of North Little Rock, UA Pulaski Tech is a public college with a small student population.

 Health Professions majors at UA Pulaski Tech take out an average of $22,343 in student loans while working on their egree.

-Arkansas State University - Newport did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #7 on the list.
-Located in the rural area of Newport, ASUN is a public school with a small student population.
+With a ranking of #7, Arkansas State University - Newport did quite well on this year’s best schools for health professions students.
+Located in the rural area of Newport, ASUN is a public college with a small student population.

 The average amount in student loans that health professions majors at ASUN take out is $12,934.